nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 ### Plant beds

-We had one (and a half, sort of) beds next to the deck.
+We had one and a half (sort of) beds next to the deck.
 There was a dilapidated lattice barely attached to the end of the deck with some kind of something (we think roses) growing up it.
 It was actually quite a hazard and while the reno was going on we decided to dispose of it in the dumpster we rented.